hirosystems/stacks.js/.github/MIGRATION.md

 ### `serialize` methods

-Existing methods now use hex-encoded strings instead of `Uint8Array`s.
+Existing methods now take or return **hex-encoded strings** _instead_ of `Uint8Array`s.

+> If you were already converting returned bytes to hex-strings in your code, you can now skip the conversion step — hex-strings are the new default.

 For easier migrating, renaming the following methods is possible to keep the previous behavior:

+- `StacksTransaction.serialize` → `StacksTransaction.serializeBytes`
 - `serializeCV` → `serializeCVBytes`
 - `serializeAddress` → `serializeAddressBytes`
 - `deserializeAddress` → `deserializeAddressBytes`